dmccolly/idaho-broadcasting-foundation/README.md

 ```

 Replace the path with your desired destination directory.
 The script copies all files except the `.git` folder, initializes a new Git repository in that location, and outputs the path to the duplicate.

+## Design Style Guide

+See [STYLE_GUIDE.md](./STYLE_GUIDE.md) for details on implementing the Idaho Broadcasting Foundation design system using Tailwind CSS and CSS variables.